What Is a Property Management Dashboard? Top 5 Tools

 Key Features of Propertyware

-Transactions – Manage contributions and distributions easily within the owner portal, with email notifications for payments, tenant notices, and other key events
+Transactions: Manage contributions and distributions within the owner portal, with email notifications for payments, tenant notices, and other key events.

-Customization and workflows – Control what each group sees, build unique workflows, and apply automation to improve service
+Customization and workflows: Control what each group sees, build unique workflows, and apply automation to standardize routine tasks.

 What Property Management Dashboard Offers